In Stock

 Soil Requirements

 Plant in loose, well-draining, nutrient-rich soil.
 Add compost or organic matter to improve fertility and moisture retention.
-For containers, use a high-quality potting mix with good drainage and incorporate compost in a 1:1 ratio.
+You can mix a complete fertiliser, such as blood and bone or a vegetable-specific blend, into the soil before planting, or apply it on top with the compost.
+For containers, use a high-quality potting mix with good drainage, incorporating compost in a 1:1 ratio and adding fertiliser to the mix or on top.
 Ensure containers are at least 40 cm deep.

 How to Plant Potatoes